ITenthusiasm/custom-elements/src/Combobox/docs/extras/articles-to-be/pragmatic-css.md

 # CSS Should Be Pragmatic, Not Religious

-One thing that always astounds me about frontend development is how impractically committed developers can become to certain methodologies of CSS.
+One thing that always astounds me about frontend development is how impractically committed we as developers can become to certain methodologies of CSS.
+It's always good to take a step back and remember that even unfamiliar methodologies can be safe and practical.

 ## Example Problem: Tailwind